cta-observatory/iact_event_types/README.md

 Please note this is still work in progress.
 Documentation is outdated and clearly lacking.

 Before trying to execute the notebooks, you will need some eventDisplay input files.
-These are root files containing DL2 information from the eventDisplay analysis done by Gernot Maire at DESY.
+These are root files containing DL2 information from the eventDisplay analysis done by Gernot Maier at DESY.

 A description of their content and links to download them can be found here:
 * https://forge.in2p3.fr/projects/cta_analysis-and-simulations/wiki/Eventdisplay_Prod3b_DL2_Lists